Glossary

 Partner

-Your common-law girlfriend or boyfriend, or your spouse (the person you're married to).
+The person you’re in a common-law relationship with, or your spouse (the person you're married to).

 Payor